Rule 5101:4-2-01 | Food assistance: initial application process.

 (G) How many applications can be filed by a household?

-(2) When more than one assistance group resides in a household, each assistance group has the right to complete its own separate application.
+(2) When more than one assistance group resides in a household, each assistance group is to complete its own separate application with a signature as described in paragraph (C) of this rule.
 Rule 5101:4-2-03 of the Administrative Code shall be followed to determine the composition of assistance groups within the residence.

 (3) The household shall not be required to complete more than one application when it is indicated that the household is applying for medicaid, cash and/or SNAP simultaneously.